 COLOMBIA: miss gay internacional

-Homophobia and hate crimes are still a problem for Colombia’s LGBT community, many of whom seek refuge in the country’s bigger cities, like Bogota, Cali, and Medellín, in order to live their lives more freely.
+Homophobia and hate crimes are still a problem for Colombia’s LGBTI community, many of whom seek refuge in the country’s bigger cities, like Bogotá, Cali, and Medellín, in order to live their lives more freely.
 And while gay marriage is technically permitted in Colombia, homosexual couples have faced opposition from conservative groups.
-Events like Miss Gay Internacional are intended to build respect and tolerance for Colombia’s LGBT community.
+Events like Miss Gay Internacional are intended to build respect and tolerance for Colombia’s LGBTI community.